-Systems dynamics models offer opportunities to include much more of the interactions in a socio-economic structure than a pure economic model.
-It can create linkages to health, education, and other social sectors that are impacted by economic actions.
-It can generate feedback from those sectors to the economy.
-So in can include equity and value choices that are hard to include in economic models.
+System dynamics models offer opportunities to include much more of the interactions in a socio-economic structure than a pure economic model.
+They can create linkages to health, education, and other social sectors that are impacted by economic actions.
+They can generate feedback from those sectors to the economy.
+This allows them to include equity and value choices that are hard to include in economic models.
 For example, increased provision of education, depending on the type, can increase the skill level of the labor force and raise productivity.
 Better medical care will reduce morbidity, increasing the effective labor force and its productivity, and will increase longevity, raising the dependency ratio.
 Environmental impacts can similarly be readily incorporated.
 Impacts of pollution can affect health and costs of production (e.g. higher costs for water treatment), and the effects of resource depletion can be included.
 I don't want to imply that economists are not aware of these relations.
 They are, and they have done a great deal of analysis and built sub sector models to examine these questions.
 That is where we would get a lot of our information about causal relations and potential parameter values.
 But it is very difficult to incorporate these partial models into economy-wide models subject to economic theories about market clearing etc.

 At this point, I do not want to go further into the details.
-The work of many systems dynamicists is moving in this direction, and I doubt that I have introduced much, if anything, new into their analysis.
+The work of many system dynamicists is moving in this direction, probably much more than I have presented.
+I doubt that I have introduced much, if anything, new to such analysis.
 What I hope I have done is show that many of the arguments between economics and systems dynamics are more polemic than real.
 Both approaches have a great deal to offer in deepening our understanding of how the real world works and how to estimate the potential impacts of policies and political decisions.
 And they have their failing.
 It should be possible to combine these approaches more productively.
 Economics offers valuable information about economic behavior and the inherent constraints in an economic system.
 Certain factors do have to balance.

-Systems dynamics offers an approach to combine economic and broader social and environmental factors into a single, coherent framework that can be adapted to satisfy the constraints of an economic system.
-Systems dynamics model can be much more realistic in transparently tending toward equilibria.
+System dynamics offers an approach to combine economic and broader social and environmental factors into a single, coherent framework that can be adapted to satisfy the constraints of an economic system.
+System dynamics models can be much more realistic and transparent in describing how an economy moves toward equilibrium.
 They could make it much easier to understand how an equilibrium is reached, over what time frame, and whether it can be reached in a sustainable manner.
-Systems dynamics models also allow easier determination of time paths to reach an equilibrium and the sequential impacts of different options.
-While it is hard to make systems dynamics models optimize results, as economists like to do, they are likely to show how different types of behavior, represented by different structures, lead to different results.
+System dynamics models also allow easier determination of time paths to reach an equilibrium and the sequential impacts of different options.
+While it is possible to make system dynamics models optimize results, as economists like to do, they are probably more useful in showing how different types of behavior, represented by different structures, lead to different results.
 And the policy maker can decide which is optimum.
 That is a little more like the real world.

 So lets take this as an opportunity to see if there is more scope to bring together the two approaches and draw on their strengths rather than simply criticizing their weaknesses.
-Maybe economic systems dynamics, or systems economical dynamics, or systems dynamics?
+Maybe we can call it economic systems dynamics, or systems economical dynamics, or systems dynomics?